 If we don’t use that approach with our sales funnels, then our competitors will – and our business will suffer as a result.

-How to Use Digital Marketing to Add Prospects to Your Sales Funnel
+How to Use Digital Marketing Channels to Optimize Your Sales Funnel

 One of the best ways to add people into your sales funnel is to use digital marketing to drive them to your website.

 The tools in the digital marketing toolbox include websites; search engine marketing (SEM) – which is an umbrella term that includes the following digital marketing channels: search engine optimization (SEO) and paid search – as well as online display advertising; social media marketing; mobile marketing; and email marketing.

 While this may seem like a lot of channels, it’s also what makes digital marketing so powerful.
 With digital marketing, you have multiple touchpoints where you can engage prospects and deepen your relationship with them across the board.